perbyhring/fhtml/readme.md

 # fhtml
-My personal template literal-based reactive ui-framework for small web apps.
+My personal template literal-based ui-library for small web apps.
 Inspired by Vue.js and lit-html.
 I use it to create interactive graphics and stuff like that.

 ## Documentation
 `<img src="shovel-guy.gif">`

-## Examples
+## Some examples

 ### Hello world
 ```